Dynamics for Spin-$1/2$ Particles in Einstein-Gauss-Bonnet Gravity: Introduction

-Despite these developments, a systematic analysis of the Heisenberg dynamics of Dirac particles in Einstein--Gauss--Bonnet black-hole spacetimes remains largely unexplored.
-In particular, to the best of our knowledge, an explicit derivation of the velocity and force operators for a Dirac particle in an EGB background, together with their dependence on the Gauss--Bonnet parameter, has not yet been fully developed in the literature.
-The main purpose of this work is to fill this gap.
-We construct the Dirac Hamiltonian for a spin-$1/2$ particle in a static, spherically symmetric Einstein--Gauss--Bonnet black-hole spacetime using the tetrad formalism.
-From this Hamiltonian, we derive the Heisenberg equations of motion for the position and momentum operators, leading to explicit expressions for the velocity and force operators.
-This allows us to identify how the Gauss--Bonnet coupling modifies the effective fermionic dynamics at the operator level.
-Our approach provides a complementary perspective to the usual geodesic and wave-equation analyses.
+Despite these advances, the operator formulation of fermionic dynamics in Einstein-Gauss-Bonnet spacetimes remains largely unexplored.
+Existing studies have predominantly concentrated on wave propagation, quasi-normal modes, stability analyses, or classical geodesic motion, whereas the quantum dynamics of observables has received considerably less attention.
+In particular, to the best of our knowledge, an explicit derivation of the velocity and force operators from the Dirac Hamiltonian in an Einstein-Gauss-Bonnet background and the identification of how higher-curvature corrections modify these observables has not been presented so far.
+The primary objective of this work is to fill this gap.
+We construct the Dirac Hamiltonian for a spin-1/2 particle in a static, spherically symmetric Einstein-Gauss-Bonnet black hole spacetime using the tetrad formalism.
+From this Hamiltonian, we derive the Heisenberg equations of motion for the position and momentum operators, thereby obtaining explicit expressions for the velocity and force operators.
+This allows us to identify how the Gauss-Bonnet coupling modifies the effective fermionic dynamics at the operator level.
+This approach offers a perspective complementary to standard analyses based on geodesics and wave equations.

 Rather than focusing on classical trajectories or spectral properties, we obtain an operator-based description of motion that naturally incorporates both quantum and relativistic effects.
-In particular, we show that the resulting force operator contains corrections proportional to the Gauss--Bonnet parameter, leading to a modified radial dependence that encodes higher-curvature effects in a form directly comparable to classical forces.
+In particular, we observe that the resulting force operator contains corrections proportional to the Gauss-Bonnet parameter, leading to a modified radial dependence that encodes higher-curvature effects in a manner directly comparable to classical forces.
+It is important to emphasize that the purpose of the present work is not simply to reproduce the weak-field Einstein-Gauss-Bonnet force.
+Instead, our starting point is the relativistic Dirac Hamiltonian, from which the velocity and force operators are obtained through the Heisenberg equations of motion.
+The classical dynamics emerges only after taking expectation values and invoking Ehrenfest’s theorem.
+Therefore, the weak-field force should be interpreted as the semiclassical limit of an underlying relativistic quantum dynamics rather than as the starting point of the analysis.
+Here, natural units ($\hbar=c=G=1$) will be used.

 This paper is organized as follows.
 In Sec.~\ref{SC1}, we review the main aspects of Einstein--Gauss--Bonnet gravity and discuss the geometric structure of the corresponding spacetime.
 In Sec.~\ref{SC2}, we construct the Dirac Hamiltonian in this background and derive the associated velocity and force operators within the Heisenberg formalism.
 Finally, in Sec.~\ref{remarks}, we present our conclusions and discuss possible extensions of the present work.